MicrosoftDocs/cpp-docs/docs/sanitizers/asan-offline-crash-dumps.md

 ---
-title: "Address Sanitizer - Cloud or distributed testing"
+title: "AddressSanitizer - Cloud or distributed testing"
-description: "Address Sanitizer feature extended for Visual Studio and Azure" ms.date: 02/05/2021
+description: "AddressSanitizer feature extended for Visual Studio and Azure" ms.date: 02/05/2021
-f1_keywords: ["ASan","sanitizers","commandAddressSanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"] help viewer_keywords: ["ASan","sanitizers","AddressSanitizer","clang_rt","Clang runtime","runtime"]
+f1_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"] help viewer_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer","clang_rt","Clang runtime","runtime"]
 ---

-# Address Sanitizer - Cloud or distributed testing
+# AddressSanitizer - Cloud or distributed testing

-When an Address Sanitizer error is found a crash dump can be created to store all the Address Saniziter-specific context.
+When an AddressSanitizer error is found a crash dump can be created to store all the Address Saniziter-specific context.
 That crash dump can then be sent to another PC for debugging.
 This can be a critical time saver when running Address Saniziter in the cloud or in distributed testing: create the dump on failure on that infrastructure and debug it on your developer PC.

-The Visual Studio debugger provides precisely diagnosed Address Sanitizer errors, and **you can view these bugs without having to rerun testing, copy huge datasets, discover lost data, or find test machines that went offline: just load up the crash dump.**
+The Visual Studio debugger provides precisely diagnosed AddressSanitizer errors, and **you can view these bugs without having to rerun testing, copy huge datasets, discover lost data, or find test machines that went offline: just load up the crash dump.**

-Crash dumps are created upon Address Sanitizer failures by setting the following environment variable:
+Crash dumps are created upon AddressSanitizer failures by setting the following environment variable:

 `set ASAN_SAVE_DUMPS=MyFileName.dmp`